 "Eh?
 Eh?"
 Mokuba waved an open palm at the workspace.

 "Better," Seto admitted.

-Mokuba introduced the nearest person, a dude with sun-bleached hair wearing a “Monsters of the Duel” sweatshirt.
-“This is Rob Fletcher, our video content manager.
-Rob, Seto.”
+Mokuba introduced the nearest person, a dude with sun-bleached hair wearing a "Monsters of the Duel" T-shirt like most others in the office.
+"This is Rob Fletcher, our video content manager.
+Rob, Seto."

 Rob stuck out a hand for Seto to shake, which he reluctantly took.
 "Hey bro, amped to finally meet you.
 How long are you going to be in Cali?"

 "Two weeks," Seto replied.

 Rob shook a wavy lock out of his eyes.
 "Far out!
 Hey, you wanna make a guest appearance on our next livestream, bro?"

 Seto crossed his arms again.
 "No. You're fired."

 "Whaaa?"
 Rob's jaw dangled.